dhellmann/pymotw/PyMOTW/urllib/index.rst

 Simple Retrieval with Cache
 ===========================

-Retrieving data is a common operation, and urllib includes the urlretrieve() function so you don't have to write your own. urlretrieve() takes arguments for the URL, a temporary file to hold the data, a function to report on download progress, and data to pass if the URL refers to a form where data should be POSTed.
-If no filename is given, urlretrieve() creates a temporary file.
-You can delete the file yourself, or treat the file as a cache and use urlcleanup() to remove it.
+Retrieving data is a common operation, and :mod:`urllib` includes the :func:`urlretrieve()` function so you don't have to write your own. :func:`urlretrieve()` takes arguments for the URL, a temporary file to hold the data, a function to report on download progress, and data to pass if the URL refers to a form where data should be POSTed.
+If no filename is given, :func:`urlretrieve()` creates a temporary file.
+You can delete the file yourself, or treat the file as a cache and use :func:`urlcleanup()` to remove it.

 This example uses GET to retrieve some data from a web server: